Sharanya-create/100-days-of-code/log.md

 **Link(s) to work**: would upload after completion of website

-### Day 6: Coded a java applet to detect key events
+### Day 6: Coded a java applet to detect key events and another applet takes the text and writes it to given file.

 **Today's Progress**: Completed the code for detecting the key pressed and key released event on applet and the applet viewer would display whatever typed.
+The other applet took input of file name and text and wrote the text to that file.

-**Thoughts**:Have a plan of attaching this project to browser as extension so that it would act as a notepad for browser, for me to take notes while I am surfing through browser.
+**Thoughts**:Have a plan of attaching the second applet project to browser as extension so that it would act as a notepad for browser, for me to take notes while I am surfing through browser.

 **Link(s) to work**: would upload after completion ie after I attach the applet to browser as extension.